samyak45/my-old-website/_posts/2016-03-28-We-All-Think.md

   One of the guys (the despo girlfriend seeker) mocks one of the other three guys - "Kya baat h, aaj usse fursat mil gyi" (Wow you managed to find time away from her).

-  The no-longer-single guy gives a conceited smile (well when the college gender ratio stands at m:f if you are one of those fortunate (unfortunate) guys to have a girlfriend you are expected to feel special) and says in an artificially sad tone "han yaar aaj uske parents aye hn" (her parents are here today).
+  The no-longer-single guy gives a conceited smile (well when the college gender ratio stands at 10:1 and you are one of those fortunate (unfortunate) guys to have a girlfriend, complacency is difficult to avoid) and says in an artificially sad tone "han yaar aaj uske parents aye hn" (her parents are here today).

 (I say in an artificial sad tone because I expect his true feeling to be relief.
 He is relieved to have got a short respite from being a ["dancing monkey"](https://www.goodreads.com/quotes/696469-nick-and-i-we-sometimes-laugh-laugh-out-loud-at) (sorry girls, no offence intended).)